EliaFantini/2D-Priors-for-3D-human-reconstruction/README.md

 pip install numpy==1.22.4
 ```

 ### Usage

-To train and Evaluate the models using the code, use the following prompts:
+To train and evaluate the models using the code, use the following prompts:

 ```
 ############## TTA on Vanilla PIFu ##############